hmccardell/hch-registry/registry/README.md

 # Hub City Hackers — Member Registry

-A Google Form feeds a private Google Sheet (real emails and phone numbers); a small Express server filters that sheet down to what each member agreed to show publicly; a React app renders the result behind a shared password.
+A private Supabase table holds member records (real emails and phone numbers); a small Express server filters that table down to what each member agreed to show publicly; a React app renders the result behind a shared password.

 ```
 frontend/   Vite + React + Tailwind — the directory UI
-server/     Express — reads the sheet, applies the privacy rules, serves JSON,
+server/     Express — reads the table, applies the privacy rules, serves JSON,
             and (in production) serves the built frontend
 ```

-The frontend never touches Google Sheets.
-It only ever sees what the server chooses to expose.
+The frontend never touches Supabase.
+It only ever sees what the server chooses to expose, and only the server holds the Supabase key.

 **This project is designed to live in a subdirectory of the HCH website repo** and be served at a subpath (`/registry`) of the main site rather than on its own